Therapeutics Decision Making Exam

 First, make sure you are eligible to practice independently in Alberta.
 Review our Family Medicine eligibility requirements and apply for independent practice.
 You will receive your CPSA eligibility letter telling you your eligibility and next steps.

-The TDM exam is held twice a year.
+The TDM exam is held three times a year.
 If you are planning to apply, we recommend you keep an eye on this webpage for updates—this is where we post the date the application is opening.
 Once the application is open, you may apply through this webpage at the “Apply” link below.
 You will use the same email you used to apply for independent licensure, and you will be asked to provide:

-• MINC Number
+• MINC number

 • Previous PRA and TDM exam attempts

-• Test Accommodations
+• Test accommodations

 After you submit your application, we review it and determine your eligibility to write the TDM exam.
 You will get an email stating your eligibility.
 If eligible, you will be instructed to pay the TDM exam fee(s) online.
 Once this payment is received and processed, your spot to write the exam is secure.
 You will receive emails throughout this process informing you of the next steps.
-Please note: if your eligibility letter expires after you apply for the TDM exam but before you write, you will need to reapply for independent practice.
+If your eligibility letter expires after you apply for the TDM exam but before you write, you will need to reapply for independent practice.

 Next exam dates